maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

     20 PRINT X
     30 IF X<5 THEN 10

-Using FOR/NEXT for this sort of task more clearly indicates the intentions of the programmer.
+Using FOR/NEXT for this sort of task, instead of IF, more clearly indicates the intentions of the programmer.

 This example is similar to the one above but demonstrates multiple statements in the FOR/NEXT body, as well as leaving off the variable name from the `NEXT`: